elgrons/Nice-Slice-Pizza-Parlor/README.md

 Describe: NiceSlice()

 * Test One
-Test: "It should return a Pizza object with two properties for toppings and size"
+Test: "It should return a NiceSlice object with two properties for toppings and size."
 Code:
 let niceSlice = new NiceSlice("regular", ["pineapple", "jalapeno"]);
 Expected Output: niceSlice {pizzaSize: 'regular', pizzaTopping:["pineapple" "jalapeno"]}